Xenios91/Glyph/README.md

 ## A binary analysis tool for fingerprinting functions through NLP.

-Glyph allows you to upload an ELF binary (32 & 64 bit) for fingerprinting, upon analysis, a web based symbol table will be created.
+Glyph allows you to upload an ELF binary (32 & 64 bit) for function fingerprinting, upon analysis, a web based function symbol table will be created.

 Glyph Main Page